“Why dost thou build thy halls,

 Her son, George, in after years, was owner of Baffle Creek Station, where his first wife died.
 She was a Miss Waldron of Fortitude Valley.
 George died at Gympie, where he was at the time Inspector of Slaughter Houses.

-time owner of Dart’s sugar mill, where the St. Lucia Estate is, on the Brisbane
+owner of Dart’s sugar mill, where the St. Lucia Estate is, on

 residing retired on the North Coast.
-The Skyrings were one of the
+The Skyrings were one of

 George Dudley Webb, who died on September 11, 1870, aged 70, was secretary and general manager of the A.U.S.N.
 Company.
 He and W. J. Costin, the chemist, were two men chosen by the shareholders of the Brisbane Permanent Building Society, in 1863, to audit the books.
 Alfred Slaughter was the manager of the company, and old Robert Cribb was one of the principal shareholders.
 Cribb bossed Slaughter and had a free and easy way of taking deeds away to his own office, and some were not returned.
 This gave the shareholders an idea that there was something wrong, and hence the audit by Webb and Costin.
 No one doubted old Bobbie Cribb’s honesty, but he had a loose style of doing business, and the auditors found it necessary to enter a protest.
 This made the old fellow very wild, and he assailed the auditors in great style, but they all survived.